 Incubating Homemade Instant Pot Yogurt

-Start pushing the yogurt button until the cycle lights up as "normal" in the middle (NOT low - default time of 24 hours)!
-Default for the normal setting is 8 hours if you have a DUO and have not made yogurt previously.
-Otherwise, it uses your last selected time.
+Start pushing the yogurt button until the cycle lights up as "normal" in the middle (NOT less, with the default time of 24 hours)!
+The default for the normal setting is 8 hours if you have a DUO and have not made yogurt previously.
+Otherwise, it remembers your last selected incubation time.
 You can now set the time anywhere between 8 and 24 hours.
-I always add time closer to the full 24 hours so it will just continue to incubate until I'm ready to pull it out, whenever that happens to be.
-The pot will keep the yogurt at the correct temperature throughout the cycle.
+I set mine to 23 and 1/2 hours, so it will just continue to incubate until I'm ready to pull it out.
+But not setting it to the full 24-hour max makes it easy to visually distinguish between the default time of the low cycle.
+The pot will keep the yogurt at the correct temperature throughout.

 Let the yogurt incubate undisturbed!
 If your head is getting ready to explode from sheer anticipation, you could very gently jiggle the pot several hours in, to make sure it's setting up.
 But the more you leave it be, the better it will set.
 The yogurt smell will tell you it's working.
 The timer on your Instant Pot counts up for yogurt.
 I usually stop incubating somewhere between 8 - 13 hours total.